-If the weather is important to you, winters are mild and short with average temperatures around 22°C (72°F ) but in Summer it can reach over 40 °C (104°C) from May through August.
+Winters are mild and short with average temperatures around 72°F (22°C) while temperatures in summer can reach over 104°C (40 °C) from May through August.

 We have already mentioned the current situation with regard to the cartel-related violence and you should always take precautions about your personal safety whenever you are visiting somewhere unfamiliar.

-Dental patients should also be aware that sedation dentistry is not standard practice in Mexico as local anesthetic is the preferred method of pain relief.
-Many of our dentists do offer sedation dentistry as an additional service if you require it, but as the services of an anesthetist are required it usually costs around an additional $400.
+Dental patients should also be aware that sedation dentistry is not standard practice in Mexico as a local anesthetic is the preferred method of pain relief.
+Many of our dentists do offer sedation dentistry as an additional service costing several hundred dollars extra (as a local anesthetic is already provided as standard).

 Reynosa Cathedral is an interesting neoclassical building opposite the main plaza with the Our Lady of Guadalupe Church next door.
 The church was built in 1789 and originally part of the old Franciscan mission.

-Families frequently visit the public pool and park, La Playita, near the Anzalduas Dam, on the shores of the Rio Grande and it is a pleasant placed to spend some time at weekends and on long summer days.
+Families frequently visit the public pool and park, La Playita, on the shores of the Rio Grande which is a pleasant place to spend some time at weekends and on long summer days.

-Festivities, like most of Mexico, are also well-celebrated here.
-The popular ones are the feast of the Virgin of Guadalupe in March and the Harvest Fair in August.
+Festivals, like throughout most of Mexico, are also well-celebrated here.
+The most popular are the feast of the Virgin of Guadalupe in March and the Harvest Fair in August.

-Book an appointment with our dentists in Reynosa online, or call us toll-free and speak to one of our helpful and knowledgeable customer care team.
-Booking with us ensures not only quality, but the lowest prices available with our exclusive promotions and guaranteed best prices.
+Book an appointment with one of our dentists in Reynosa online any time of the day or night, at no charge to you.
+Or if you prefer, contact us toll-free and speak to our helpful Customer Care Team.
+Booking with us ensures not only quality but also the lowest prices available with our exclusive promotions and guaranteed best prices.